surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Usage of #math#plugin# for Grid View

 Plugin operators provides complete authority on creation,edition and deletion of raw data.
-It allows customization of data as per the business requirement.
+It allows customization of data using JavaScript API language  as per the business requirement.

 ## Arithmetic & Logical operations on Data Fields